rizinorg/book/src/crackmes/avatao/01-reverse4/vmloop.md

 ![instr_A switch-M](img/instr_A/switch-M.png)

 It basically loads an address from offset 0x602088 and adds *arg2* to the byte at that address.
-As r2 kindly shows us in a comment, 0x602088 initially holds the address of *sym.memory*, the area where we have to construct the "Such VM!
+As rizin kindly shows us in a comment, 0x602088 initially holds the address of *sym.memory*, the area where we have to construct the "Such VM!
 MuCH reV3rse!" string.
 It is safe to assume that somehow we will be able to modify the value stored at 0x602088, so this "M" branch will be able to modify